onurersel/anim/README.md

 }
 ```

-Chain animations with `.then` function
+Chain animations with `.then` function.

 ```swift
 anim {}
 .then{
     // next animation block
 }
 ```

 ```swift
 anim {}
 .then { (settings) -> anim.Closure in